Author: Jeff Bacon

 The Stages of an Oklahoma Deprived Case

-Emergency Custody / Shelter Hearing — The court reviews probable cause for removal and decides whether the child stays in state custody or returns home pending the case.
+Emergency Custody / Shelter Hearing — The court reviews probable cause for removal.
+It decides whether the child stays in state custody or returns home pending the case.

-Adjudication — The court determines whether the child is “deprived” under Oklahoma law.
+Adjudication — The court decides whether the child is “deprived” under Oklahoma law.
 This is the moment for evidence and procedure.

-Disposition — The court enters orders, often including a treatment or service plan with conditions for the parent.
+Disposition — The court enters orders.
+These often include a treatment or service plan with conditions for the parent.

 Review Hearings — Periodic check-ins on compliance and progress.

-Permanency Hearing — The court evaluates whether reunification is the goal or whether other permanency options (relative placement, termination of parental rights) are appropriate.
+Permanency Hearing — The court decides whether reunification remains the goal.
+If not, it weighs other permanency options, such as relative placement or termination of parental rights.

-The fathers who do best in this process are typically the ones who engaged counsel early, took the treatment plan seriously, documented their compliance carefully, and stayed present at every hearing.
+The fathers who do best in this process share a few habits.
+They engaged counsel early.
+They took the treatment plan seriously.
+They documented their compliance carefully.
+And they showed up at every hearing.

 Common Patterns in OKC CPS Cases for Fathers

-The Sidelined Father — DHS focuses on the mother, treats the father as an afterthought, and a relative placement is built around the maternal side.
+The Sidelined Father — DHS focuses on the mother and treats the father as an afterthought.
+A relative placement gets built around the maternal side.
 We assert the father’s status promptly so he is at the table from day one.

 The Substance Use Allegation — Drug testing, treatment compliance, and the timing of clean test results matter enormously.
 We help fathers understand exactly what the court will want to see.

-Domestic Disturbance Reports — Police calls to the home, even without arrest, can lead to DHS contact.
+Domestic Disturbance Reports — Police calls to the home can lead to DHS contact, even without an arrest.
 Responding factually and with counsel matters.

 How Dads.Law Defends CPS Investigations for Oklahoma City Fathers